 Now, I’m not saying that these two posters are identical, but they bear more than a passing resemblance.
 And in keeping with London Transport Museum’s narrative that women designers have been somewhat overlooked in the story of poster history, it is revealing to note that Henrion’s design is the better-known today, having been republished in anthologies of Underground posters and repurposed for souvenirs.
 In contrast, I can’t recall having seen Stratton’s poster before, although it was reproduced in the German design magazine Graphis at the time as an outstanding example of British commercial art.

 One reason for this neglect, of course, is that Henrion is by far the more famous of the two designers.
 Born Heinrich Fritz Kohn to Jewish parents in Nuremberg, Henrion studied poster design in Paris under the direction of Paul Colin.
-He came to England in 1936 to further his career and escape the violent anti-Semitism of Nazi Germany.
-Briefly interred as an enemy alien during the war, Henrion went on to produce outstanding propaganda on behalf of the British and American governments in London.
+He came to England in 1936 to further his career and escape the growing Nazi threat.
+Briefly interned during the war as an 'enemy alien' because of his German birth, Henrion went on to produce outstanding propaganda on behalf of the British and American governments in London.
 After the war, he became a renowned pioneer of corporate identity, as well as a highly regarded teacher at the Royal College of Art and the London College of Printing.

 In comparison, Stratton’s career is frustratingly difficult to piece together.
 Born on the Isle of Wight, she trained at Canterbury College of Art and the Royal College of Art.
 A member of the Royal Institute of painters in water colours (RI), she appears to have worked as a graphic designer in the 1950s with clients including London Transport, the publisher Jonathan Cape and the cosmetics retailer Gala of London.